- 1/2 cup fat-free milk

 - In a large bowl, combine the milk, saltines, onion and parsley.
 Crumble beef over mixture and mix well.
 Shape into four patties.
 Place in an 8-in. square baking dish coated with cooking spray.

 - In a small bowl, combine the gravy, ketchup, Worcestershire and pepper; pour over patties.
-Bake, uncovered, at 350° for 50-55 minutes or until a thermometer reads 160°.
+Bake, uncovered, at 350° for 50-55 minutes or until meat is no longer pink.
 Yield: 4 servings.

 "Delicious!
 I loved this quick and simple recipe and liked that it baked in the oven instead of being cooked on the stovetop.
 I served this with mashed potatoes and green beans."